Bob Foster (boxer): Early life

 Foster was born at Borger, Texas on April 27, 1942.
 In his childhood years his family moved to Albuquerque in New Mexico, and he received his formal education at Albuquerque High School.
-On leaving school he enlisted with the United States Air Force, in which he served with the rank of Airman Second Class.
+Upon leaving school he enlisted with the United States Air Force, in which he served with the rank of Airman Second Class.
 He began boxing on the Golden Gloves amateur circuit, and also took part in competitive inter-service matches for the U.S. Air Force.